axelarnetwork/axelar-examples/examples/evm/deposit-address/README.md

 This test demonstrates how to deposit tokens from one chain to another using a deposit address.

+### Context

+This example demonstrates how to deposit 10e6 tokens from Avalanche chain to Fantom chain using a deposit address.
+The initial balance of the Avalanche chain and Fantom chain is `100000000`.
+After the execution, the balance of Avalanche chain is `90000000` and the balance of Fantom chain is `109000000`.
+The deposit address is `0xb54eA64537F3307907E06d3B93ccd4A3E711623f`.

+A deposit address is a unique temporary address that is generated to facilitate transfers between chains.
+Deposit Addresses are an additional mechanism to sendToken() for sending tokens between chains.
+In the case of sendToken(), it is directly interacting with the gateway contract, whereas deposit addresses allow for interoperable token transfers via addresses that may be generated off chain.
+The goal is to allow for a similar user experience to centralized exchanges in sending funds between chains.

+The flow can be though of as:
+Sender ---> Temp Deposit Address --> Axelar Network --> Receiver

 ### Prerequisite

 Make sure you've already followed the following steps: